 Offer users a choice

-As we mentioned above, on average, users are subscribed to 12 different brands, and it can become overwhelming even if each of them sends an email per day.
+As mentioned above, on average, users are subscribed to 12 different brands, and it can become overwhelming even if each of them sends one email per day.
 That’s why every individual user should be able to decide for themselves how often they want to see you in their inbox.

 Prefer quality over quantity

-As we’ve learned from the DMA Consumer Email Tracker 2017, 55% of users opt out because the content of emails becomes irrelevant to them.
+As we’ve learned from the DMA Consumer Email Tracker in 2017, 55% of users opt out of a brand’s emails because the content becomes irrelevant to them.

 You should do your best to provide your audience with what they actually want to receive.
 For example, most people subscribe to emails from brands to receive gifts or freebies.
 So, why not to include ones into your campaign?